Choosing healthier foods from all food groups is the foundation of a nutritious

 bone health to reducing your risk of cardiovascular disease and Type 2 Diabetes,

 In the dairy group, serving sizes are measured in cups.
-In general, 1 cup of milk or yogurt, 1 and 3/4 ounces of natural cheese, or 2 ounces of processed cheese can be considered as 1 cup from the diary group.
-Additionally, 1 cup of soy milk counts as 1 cup in the diary group.
+In general, 1 cup of milk or yogurt, 1 and 3/4 ounces of natural cheese, or 2 ounces of processed cheese can be considered as 1 cup from the dairy group.
+Additionally, 1 cup of soy milk counts as 1 cup in the dairy group.